 FCSS - Supports for Community

-Albertans can be proud of our history of volunteering and community involvement.
+The Town of Black Diamond is very proud of the culture of volunteerism in our community.
 We all benefit by contributing to our community.
 Volunteering is a great way to make new friends, to develop new skills and abilities, attain valuable employment experience and to broaden one's perspective.
 It also improves quality of life and the health of communities.
 Volunteerism does make a difference.
-Call Suzan at 403-933-4348 for more information.
+We do our best to connect volunteers with the right volunteering opportunities and enjoy recognizing and celebrating our volunteers and the value they add to our community.

 Diamond Valley Community Garden